The Last Supper by Leonardo da Vinci

 What are we to make of a man who seems incapable of evaluating phenomena in any terms other than size and quantity?
 He should have been a salesman. – But he is!
 And he knows his market too!

 Blanchard now claims that ‘at least nineteen celebrated authors in the first and second centuries …. record more than 100 facts about Jesus’.
-Unfortunately, this inexhaustible number generator names only four them.
+Unfortunately, this inexhaustible number generator names only four of them.
 'Since very little literature has survived from their time', he says, it is 'all the more remarkable that these historians, seeking to record the major events of their day, should devote reams of writing to a penniless peasant who lived in a scruffy little town (Nazareth) in a remote part (Galilee) of one of the world's smallest countries (Palestine), especially as they all rejected the main thrust of his teaching.'

 The main thrust?
-As if they'd analyzed it or something.
+As if they'd analysed it or something.
 By Jove, how?
 Blanchard himself says that Jesus never wrote a book.
 How in Olympus' name could three noble Romans and one highborn Jew be familiar with the words of 'a penniless peasant', who had apparently been executed at least 37 years before the earliest of the four relevant works had been written (Josephus, AD 93 or 94).
 Does he mean to imply that they had scrutinized the Gospels?
 But the earliest surviving complete copies of them date only to the 4th century AD!
 But he goes further.
 He says that Tacitus branded this teaching as 'a mischievous superstition'.

 More on that in a moment.
 First let's see what these four historians say about Jesus.
 I take Suetonius first because I happen to have in my library a copy of his ‘Lives of the Twelve Caesars’, a work that covers the period in question.
 We find in fact that Suetonius devotes not a single word to the name of Jesus.
 He did, on the other hand, mention the Christians.
 Only, however, in connection with measures taken by the Emperor Nero.
 But far from the ‘reams of writing’ Blanchard claims, Suetonius’ reference is just half a sentence long, 16 words in English to be exact: ‘Punishments were also inflicted on the Christians, a sect professing a new and superstitious religious belief.’
 The other half of the sentence deals with restrictions imposed on the behaviour of charioteers.